robren/old-pelican-based-blog/content/deploy-to-gke.md

   getting authenticated and some initialization.

 Once I installed the SDK and got access to the gcloud CLI the next step was to create a 'project'.
-All services, VMs containers are run within the context of a project.
+All services, VMs and containers are run within the context of a project.
 ```shell
 gcloud projects create robren-blog-v1
 gcloud projects list